What are Excel FIND and SEARCH functions?

 Excel SEARCH function

-All the above examples will work the same way if you just replace the word “FIND” by “SEARCH” except the case sensitive example.
-So, I will not go further with showing all these examples for SEARCH function again but proceeding by showing how it is different to FIND function.
+All the above examples will work the same way if you just replace the word “FIND” with “SEARCH” except the case sensitive example.
+So, I will not go further with showing all these examples for SEARCH function again but proceed by showing how it is different from to FIND function.

 So let us first see the case-insensitive feature of the SEARCH function.